cybertec-postgresql/pgwatch2/README.md

 Please have a look at the according (K8s or OpenShift) `values.yaml` files to get additional information of configurable options.

+# Heroku

+It's easy to install pgwatch2 to Heroku and run it on both Common Runtime and Private Spaces - there is a set Terraform scripts that can be used to install and configure all the required components.

+Refer to the [documentation](https://pgwatch2.readthedocs.io/en/latest/heroku.html) for details.

 # Contributing

 Feedback, suggestions, problem reports and pull requests are very much appreciated.